-Never situate it within four metres of an operating heat source, for instance a radiator or fireplace.
+Never situate Maidenhair Vines within four metres of an operating heat source, for instance, a radiator or fireplace.
 Due to the heightened temperature, the plant will soak up far more moisture than those situated in cooler locations, increasing the chance of droughts and browning leaf-edges.

 Too much sunlight will lead to sun scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves or stunted growth.
-Although too little light will cause over-watering issues, too much sunlight will be a detriment, too.
-If yours has fallen short of this, reduce the amount of sunlight considerably and always be mindful of environmental shock (when too locations offer too different growing conditions).
+Although too little light will cause over-watering issues, too much sunlight will also be a detriment.
+If yours has fallen short of this, reduce the amount of sun considerably and always be mindful of environmental shock (when two locations offer too different growing conditions).
 Remove some of the affected leaves and increase waters slightly.

 As mentioned before, powdery mildew and southern blight are major threats among heavy foliage plants when excess moisture is allowed to sit on compacted foliage.
 Remove the affected areas and improve the growing conditions by situating the plant in a brighter location and keeping the leaves dry.

 A loss of variegations is caused by too little light.
 Although Maidenhair Vines can be used in shady locations, it'll come at the cost of the variegations.
 If you're not entirely bothered about this, simply skip this step.
 Move the plant into a brighter location to allow the variegations to re-develop on the new growth.
 Alternatively, extreme variegations that hinder the plant's green appearance is caused by too much sunlight.